-At Better, we recommend considering an ARM only if you’re reasonably certain you’re going to sell your house in 10 years or less (here’s why).
+At Better Mortgage, we recommend considering an ARM only if you’re reasonably certain you’re going to sell your house in 10 years or less: here’s why.

-If you’re curious about what ARM rates are like today, take a look at our Rate Quote Tool, and if you’d like to talk through your specific scenario with one of our loan consultants, you can schedule a conversation or call us at 888-501-3186.
+If you’re curious about what ARM rates are like today, take a look at our Rate Quote Tool.
 We’re here to help you figure out which option is right for you.

 This blog is for informational purposes only and should not be used for legal or financial advice.